Background

 Hello, and welcome!

 My name is Emily Schwass (she/her), and I am a Licensed Clinical Social Worker-Supervisor.
 I hold a Master's Degree in Social Work from the University of St. Francis and a Bachelor's Degree in Sociology with a concentration in Social Welfare from Augustana College, both in Illinois.
-I've been committed to the field of social work since 2013 and have called Texas home since 2017 after growing up in the Chicago suburbs.
+I have been committed to social work since 2013 and have called Texas home since 2017 after growing up in the Chicago suburbs.

-In my free time, I enjoy tending to my plants, reading, re-watching my favorite tv shows, being outdoors, and spending time with my friends, family, and my dog, Marlee.
+In my free time, I enjoy tending to my plants, reading, re-watching favorite TV shows, spending time outdoors, and being with my family, friends, and my dog, Marlee.

 I would be honored to support you in your healing and growth.
 Please feel free to reach out with any questions.
 We can move at your pace, with care, curiosity, and a shared commitment to your well-being.